COVID-19 pandemic in Vanuatu

-The COVID-19 pandemic in Vanuatu is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Vanuatu was part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Vanuatu on 11 November 2020.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 globally has been much lower than the SARS outbreak between 2002 and 2004, but the transmission rates have been substantially greater, with a consequently more significant total death toll.

 Timeline

-March 2020
+2020

 On 16 March 2020, travel restrictions and quarantine measures were put in place for those entering Vanuatu.
 On 22 March, Vanuatu's health authorities confirmed that tests for a resort worker with a suspected case of coronavirus had returned negative.
-On 26 March President Tallis Obed Moses declared a state of emergency in the country.
-A tourist on a cruise ship visiting the island of Aneityum had tested positive for the virus, prompting a lockdown on the island.
+President Tallis Obed Moses declared a state of emergency in the country on 26 March after a tourist on a cruise ship visiting the island of Aneityum had tested positive for the virus, prompting a lockdown on the island.
 Blood samples from locals on the island were also sent to New Caledonia for testing.